HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Abstract

 \section{Abstract}

-Quantization for Convolutional Neural Network (CNN) has shown significant progress with the intention of reducing the cost of computation and storage with low-bitwidth data representations.
-There are, however, no systematic studies on how an existing full-bitwidth processing unit, such as ALU in CPUs and DSP in FPGAs, can be better utilized to deliver significantly higher computation throughput for convolution under various quantized bitwidths.
-In this study, we propose HiKonv, a unified solution that maximizes the throughput of convolution on a given underlying processing unit with low-bitwidth quantized data inputs through novel bit-wise management and parallel computation.
-We establish theoretical framework and performance models using a full-bitwidth multiplier for highly parallelized low-bitwidth convolution, and demonstrate new breakthroughs for high-performance computing in this critical domain.
-For example, a single 32-bit processing unit in CPU can deliver 128 binarized convolution operations (multiplications and additions), 13 4-bit convolution operations or 5 8-bit convolution operations with a single multiplication instruction, and a single 27$\times$18 multiplier in the FPGA DSP core can deliver 60, 8 or 2 convolution operations with 1, 4 or 8-bit inputs in one clock cycle.
-We demonstrate the effectiveness of HiKonv on CPU and FPGA for both convolutional layers and a complete DNN model.
-On CPU, HiKonv outperforms the baseline implementation with $1$ to $8$-bit inputs and provides up to $7.6\times$ and $1.4\times$ performance improvements for $1$-bit and $8$-bit data inputs for 1-D convolution.
-For 2-D convolutional layer, HiKonv performs $2.74\times$ and $3.19\times$ over the baseline implementation for 4-bit signed and unsigned data inputs.
+Quantization is proven to be effective for Convolutional Neural Networks (CNN) to reduce the cost of computation and storage with low-bitwidth data representations.
+However, the current execution of quantized data on the existing full-bitwidth processing units, such as ALU in CPUs and DSP in FPGAs, is through simply extending the lower bitwidth to the supported bitwidth, which leads to the underutilization of the computing unit and delivers low computational throughput.
+In this study, we propose HiKonv, a unified solution that maximizes the throughput of convolution on a given underlying processing unit with low-bitwidth quantized data as inputs through novel bit-wise management and parallel computation.
+We establish theoretical framework and performance models using a full-bitwidth multiplier for highly parallelized low-bitwidth convolution and demonstrate new breakthroughs for high-performance computing in this critical domain.
+For example, a single 32-bit processing unit in CPU can deliver 128 binarized convolution operations (multiplications and additions), thirteen 4-bit convolution operations or five 8-bit convolution operations with a single multiplication instruction, and a single 27$\times$18 multiplier in the FPGA DSP core can deliver 60, 8 or 2 convolution operations with 1, 4 or 8-bit inputs in one clock cycle.
+We demonstrate the effectiveness of HiKonv on CPU and FPGA for both convolutional layers and a complete DNN model with our platform-oriented implementations.
+On CPU, HiKonv outperforms the baseline implementation with $1$ to $8$-bit inputs and provides up to $7.6\times$ and $1.4\times$ performance improvements for 1-D convolution.
+For the 2-D convolutional layer, HiKonv performs $2.74\times$ and $3.19\times$ over the baseline implementation for 4-bit signed and unsigned data inputs.
 HiKonv also provides over $2\times$ latency improvement for a complete DNN model on both Intel and ARM CPUs.
-On FPGA, HiKonv solution enables a single DSP to process the same convolution operations that require multiple DSPs in conventional convolution method with a shorter processing latency.
+On FPGA, the HiKonv solution enables a single DSP to process the same convolution operations that require multiple DSPs in the conventional convolution method with a shorter processing latency.
 For binarized input, each DSP with HiKonv is equivalent up to 76.6 LUTs.
 Compared to the DAC-SDC 2020 champion model for FPGA, HiKonv achieves a 2.37$\times$ throughput improvement and 2.61$\times$ DSP efficiency improvement, respectively.